nabilettaqy/Bulmyeon/README.md

   <img src="images/logo.png" />
 </p>

-Welcome to bulmyeon.com - A Web App dedicated to voting for the most beautiful girls!
+Welcome to bulmyeon - A Web App dedicated to voting for the most beautiful girls!
 This Full Stack development project includes a voting system, leaderboard, and an API for accessing the results and a lot more...

 ## Bulmyeon